lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 The purpose of the project is to create a streamlit dashboard, which, given a specific stock, performs a comparative analysis of machine-learning model design in a testing environment.

-Our MVP demonstrates the framework for a more powerful terminal that could potentially take a stock and design a machine learning model for it.
+The dashboard demonstrates the framework for a more powerful terminal that could potentially take a stock and design a machine learning model for it.